 The Company recognizes interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations.
-As of December 31, 2022 and 2021, no accrued interest or penalties are included on the related tax liability line in the consolidated balance sheet.
+As of December 31, 2023 and 2022, there was no accrued interest or penalties.

 The Company files income tax returns in the U.S. federal jurisdiction and various state jurisdictions.
+The previous three tax years remain open to examination by federal and state tax authorities.
 There are currently no pending income tax examinations.
 To the extent the Company has tax attribute carryforwards, the tax years in which the attribute was generated may still be adjusted upon examination by the Internal Revenue Service and state tax authorities to the extent utilized in a future period.

-11. COMMITMENTS AND CONTINGENCIES
+10. COMMITMENTS AND CONTINGENCIES

-Legal contingencies
+Legal Contingencies